Skip to Content

 1. Lake Hayes

-As you say goodbye to Queenstown the first attraction you’ll pass only 15 minutes out of town is Lake Hayes.
-This beautiful lake is a favorite of mine and I have spent many evenings and sunny days enjoying the views.
-With such a long drive ahead of you this can either be a quick stop to admire the views or you can even walk the Lake Hayes Track!
+Lake Hayes is a favorite of mine, and I have spent many evenings and sunny days enjoying the views here.
+With such a long drive ahead of you, this can either be a quick stop to admire the views or you can even walk the Lake Hayes Track!

 2. Arrow Junction Lookout

-Arrow Junction Lookout is a very popular stop on the Crown Range route, it is especially popular with photography lovers because the views here are to put simply – stunning!
-Park your car here in the small parking lot and get out to enjoy the views.
-From here you will have an awesome vantage point over the Wakatipu Basin where you can spot the winding Kawarau river and the Remarkables Mountain Range.
+The Arrow Junction Lookout is the first viewpoint I recommend on this route and a very popular stop on the Crown Range Road, particularly with photography lovers because the views here are to put simply – stunning!
+You can park your car here in the small parking lot and get out to enjoy the views.

-3. Crown Range Summit
+3. Crown Range Scenic Lookout/Summit Viewpoint

 4. Cardona Hotel

 Even if you don’t want to stop for a drink, get a photo at the very least.
-You won’t find a more historic building on this road trip to Lake Tekapo!
+You won’t find a more historic building on this road trip to Lake Tekapo.

 5. Bradrona

 Want to visit one of the quirkiest attractions in New Zealand?
-As the name suggests, Bradrona is simply a ton of bras hanging from a fence on the side of the road, just a few minute’s walk from Cardrona Hotel.
+As the name suggests, Bradrona is simply a ton of bras hanging from a fence on the side of the road, just a few minutes walk from Cardrona Hotel.

-But still, the number grew and the attraction became so popular it was moved from the main highway to a small gravel driveway so people could pull over safely to add to the collection or simply get a photo.
-Since then, Cardrona’s population of bra’s has grown to well over 800 (it could be much more but I ain’t counting them) and raised over $30,000 dollars for breast cancer research.
-It’s safe to say Bradrona is unique, quirky, and for a good cause so it’s a worthy stop in my opinion.
+Since then, Cardrona’s population of bras has grown to well over 800 (it could be much more, but I’m not counting them!) and raised over $30,000 NZD for breast cancer research.
+It’s safe to say Bradrona is unique, quirky, and for a good cause, so it’s a worthy stop in my opinion.

 6. Wanaka

-If you’re traveling with kids then there are lots of family-friendly activities in Wanaka too.
-I loved spending half a day at Puzzling World, or alternatively, you can go on a kayaking tour and take in the gorgeous views from the water.
-If you’re on a budget then you need to check out my blog on the best free and cheap things to do in Wanaka too!
+If you’re traveling with kids, then there are lots of family-friendly activities in Wanaka too.
+I loved spending half a day at Puzzling World, or alternatively, you can rent a pedal boat from the lakefront and take in the gorgeous views from the water.

 Stay Overnight in Wanaka